20220856/WebScriptingGroup/notes/notes-main.md

   3. You mentioned there's a cafe, are customers allowed to bring cafe food and drinks into the theatre?

-  4. Would you want an Instagram profile for Tongariro Cinemas to promote new release movies, events and discounts?
+  4. You mentioned you want to do something more online and a bigger presence in social media - would you want an Instagram profile for Tongariro Cinemas to promote new release movies, events and discounts?